 Is healthcare in France free?
 You are now affiliated with the French Social Security (also called Assurance Maladie or CPAM)!
 Well done!
 However, you’re not sure how it works.
-Is it a free system or a reimbursement system and if so, what level of reimbursement to expect.
+Is it a free system or a reimbursement system and if so, what level of reimbursement to expect?
 French healthcare is different from the healthcare system of the other countries I’ve lived in (Ireland, UK, Argentina, Spain among others).

 And the system can be a bit complex, especially if you want to know how much you’ll be reimbursed.

 If you are not affiliated yet, read my article about affiliation as a worker in France and another one about the specific situation of the European inactive citizens.

 French healthcare reimbursement system

 This is the first important difference to other public healthcare systems.
 First, it works on a reimbursement system and not free access.
 So to the question “Is healthcare in France free?”: The answer is no, however once registered in the system you will receive reimbursements of a portion of your medical costs.

 You will always pay upfront the medical examination unless you are affiliated with the solidarity top-up insurance for very low incomes (called Complémentaire santé solidaire).
 Then, you will receive a reimbursement of a proportional amount directly on their bank account from the Assurance Maladie.
 CPAM reimburses about 70% of most healthcare costs and 100% of the fees for serious or chronic illnesses.